semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 **The response**

-As this process step in the index creation process, the response will be the classical response returned when creating an index.
+As this process step in the index creation process, the response will be the classical response returned when creating an index:

+{% highlight json %}
+{
+  "acknowledged" : true
+}
+{% endhighlight %}

 **Full example**

 I want to create an analyzer, which I will name as `wildfire_analyzer`.
 It will be composed, for the tokenizer, of the `standard` tokenizer, and for the token filter, of the `synonym` token filter and the `trim` token filter.
-Actually, I choose them randomly, so that I don't really know what could be the token stream resulting of the analysis of a stream by my `wildfire_analyzer`.
+Actually, I chose them randomly, so that I don't really know what could be the token stream resulting of the analysis of a stream by my `wildfire_analyzer`, this just stands for example.

 {% highlight json %}
 {